SigmaQuan/ELWM/README.md

 ## Future works
 - Training ELWM-RNNs with reinforcement learning method.
-- Using ELWM-RNNs for other natural language processing tasks.k
+- Using ELWM-RNNs for other natural language processing tasks.

 ## Author